- Home

 The Inventory (tab) is not displayed unless the item is a material (including standard, substrates, reels, and assemblies).

 - Click Inventory Location next to Add and select a location from the dropdown list or select All to add all the locations.
+If the button is greyed out, select Fixed or All locations in the header.

 - Complete the fields in blue: